Last Updated on November 1, 2023 by Leah Hall

 We have been on a bit of a Halloween kick this week, so why not keep the party rolling and share another fun party drink, our take on another famous magical drink from the Harry Potter books, Polyjuice Potion.
-While our version of Polyjuice Potion might not make you transform into your arch nemesis, but it might transform your party into something a bit more magical!
-Fizzy and foamy, with a sweet tart citrus burst and with aromatic bitters, our Polyjuice Poition can be made for both adults and kids!
+While our version Polyjuice Potion cocktail might not make you transform into your arch nemesis, but it might transform your party into something a bit more magical!
+Fizzy and foamy, with a sweet tart citrus burst and with aromatic bitters, our Polyjuice Potion recipe can be made for both adults and kids!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.